camunda/camunda-docs-manual/content/update/minor/716-to-717/was.md

 Install the Camunda EAR, i.e., the file `$WAS_DISTRIBUTION/modules/camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.
 During the installation, the EAR will try to reference the `Camunda` shared library.

-# 6. Install the Web Applications
+# 6. Install the web applications

 ## REST API